Padraic-O-Mhuiris/augesco/README.md

 })
 ```

-When both subscriptions are stopped, a single unsubscribe event is fired with the eventname + *"stopped"* appended.
+When both subscriptions are stopped, a single unsubscribe event is fired with the eventname + *"-stopped"* appended.

 ## Design